 No New Hampshire Drug Testing Laws

 Although many states have passed laws regulating or restricting an employer’s right to require drug testing, New Hampshire is not one of them.
-Nevada has no law addressing whether and under what circumstances employees in private industry can be required to take a drug test.
+New Hampshire has no law addressing whether and under what circumstances a private employer can require an employee to take a drug test.
 This means that drug testing is not prohibited or restricted, unless it violates other legal provisions (such as a law prohibiting discrimination; see below).
 However, an employer that requires drug testing must pay the cost of the tests.

 Legal Claims for Drug Testing

-Because New Hampshire law doesn’t put any limits on workplace drug testing, employees who believe their test was illegal will have to rely on other legal theories.
+Because New Hampshire law doesn’t put any limits on workplace drug testing, employees who believe their tesst were illegal will have to rely on other legal theories.
 For example, an employer may run into legal trouble based on who is tested or how the test is conducted.
 Here are some examples:

 - Disability discrimination.
 The Americans with Disabilities Act (ACA) protects an applicant or employee who is taking medication for a disability.
 Some prescribed medications can result in a positive result on a drug test, and some drugs that would otherwise be illegal (such as opiates) are legitimately prescribed for certain conditions.
 If an applicant is turned down because of a positive drug test, and the applicant's medication was legally prescribed for a disability, the company could be liable (unless the drug is medical marijuana).